Thinking about retiring? How to plan your exit

 6-minute read

-Many entrepreneurs find it hard to think about leaving their business when they’ve poured their heart and soul into it for so many years.
-As a result, planning for an eventual transition is often left to the last minute.
+As an entrepreneur, it’s hard to think about leaving your business.
+You’ve poured your heart and soul into it for so many years.
+As a result, planning for an eventual transition is often put off for later.

 “Overseeing the daily operations of your business can be challenging enough.
-It's hard to find time to think about your exit plan as a business owner,” says Jade Hipson, Senior Account Manager at BDC.
-“Starting an exit plan in the years before your anticipated exit will give you a better chance of departing on your own terms when the time comes.”
+It’s hard to find time for your exit plan,” says Jade Hipson, Senior Account Manager at BDC.
+“That said, starting an exit plan in the years before your anticipated exit will give you a better chance of departing on your terms when the time comes.”

 That “time” can seem a long way off, especially since many entrepreneurs stay involved in their businesses well into their 60s and 70s.
-Even so, preparing early for retirement gives you more opportunities to explore your options and maximize the value of the business.
+Preparing early for retirement allows you to explore your options and maximize the company’s value.

 How will you exit?
 Consider the three Ss

-In general, there are three ways entrepreneurs can exit a business for retirement.
+In general, entrepreneurs can exit a business for retirement in three ways.
 Each comes with its own set of emotional and financial considerations.

 1. Succession

-An internal succession is also more likely to result in a smooth transition since managers, employees or your family are already familiar with the business.
-This can help ensure employees are taken care of—and can let you transition out gradually, which can be easier on you and the company.
+An internal succession is also more likely to result in a smooth transition since managers, employees, and your family are already familiar with the business.
+It can help ensure that employees are cared for and that you ease out gradually.

 2. Selling